dancinnamon-okta/lambda_ldap_api/README.md

 - A security group that allows TCP 389 and 636 to the LDAP server

 - VPC endpoints that represent access to the AWS SSM parameter store within your subnet (https://aws.amazon.com/premiumsupport/knowledge-center/lambda-vpc-parameter-store/)
-  - Note: these endpoints must be assigned a security group that allow inbound HTTPS access.
+  - Note: these endpoints must be assigned a security group that allow inbound HTTPS access (inbound to the endpoint- that is).

 ## Quick Start